 The aggravated felony definition of theft includes a permanent or temporary taking.
 (Compare to the moral turpitude definition of theft, below, which only includes a permanent taking).
 Thus joyriding with a one-year sentence imposed is an aggravated felony.

-The definition is limited to theft of property.
+The definition, however, is limited to theft of property.
 Since P.C. § 484 includes theft of labor, it is a divisible statute.
 United States v.
 Corona-Sanchez, 291 F.3d 1201 (9th Cir.
 2002)(en banc).
 If the record of conviction somehow is kept vague between theft of labor and other theft, the offense is not an aggravated felony as theft.
+California law expressly permits the prosecution to charge California offenses in the language of the statute.
+Section 952 of the California Penal Code provides that "[The charge] may be in the words of the enactment describing the offense or declaring the matter to be a public offense, or in any words sufficient to give the accused notice of the offense of which he is accused.
+In charging theft it shall be sufficient to allege that the defendant unlawfully took the labor or property of another." (emphasis supplied)

 One-year sentence must be imposed.
 Theft is not an aggravated felony if a sentence of 364 days or less is imposed.
-8 USC 1101(a)(43)(G).
+8 USC § 1101(a)(43)(G).
 But even a misdemeanor theft with a one-year sentence imposed will be an aggravated felony.
 See Note "Sentence."